Counselling Session with Cyclic Intervention

 After this session

-The cobweb diagram showed the vicious cycle, with each part supported by the words Zed used to tell his story.
+The cobweb diagram showed a vicious cycle, with each part supported by the words Zed used to tell his story.
 The diagram summarised much of the session, so I included it in my case notes.

-The cyclic intervention offered Zed an explanation for his difficulties that he readily understood.
+The cyclic intervention offered Zed an explanation for his difficulties that he understood.
 It also suggested a clear challenge: how to disrupt the amplifying feedback cycle.
 Zed gained confidence and engaged with the counselling process.

-Updated 16 Nov 2025
+Loaded 16 Nov 2025.
+Updated 22 Dec 2025